davenquinn/xenoliths/paper/text/abstract.md

 nappes emplaced above the Franciscan.

 Six spinel peridotite samples were analyzed, ranging from fertile lherzolites to clinopyroxene harzburgites with modal clinopyroxene from 2-13%.
 They have a depleted mantle isotopic signature and correspond to abyssal peridotites, most likely sourced in a relict subducted slab.
 Ca-exchange geothermometry shows equilibration temperatures between 950 and 1060 ºC.
 Rare-earth geothermometry shows similar results, but hotter for the hottest samples.
 Broadly the samples can be divided into two groups based on temperature of equilibration, which also manifest in trace-element patterns, Cr content in spinels, and Ca in olivine.
-This variability means the samples were likely entrained at several depths.
-Considering broad limits imposed by phase stability and temperature, the samples are likely sourced between 40 and 80 km depth.
-The higher-temperature samples show general REE depletion but sharp enrichment in LREEs, potentially the signature of a relict heating event.
-Sample CK-6 shows anomalous major-element refertilization, perhaps relating to a .

-The samples show depth constraints from the spinel facies and Ca-in-olivine barometry that give them a likely depth range of 40-60 km for the xenolith samples.
-This correspond to regional geothermal gradients ranging from 70-90 mW/m2, in good agreement with regional heat flow measurements.
-The Pleistocene thermal structure for the
+Ca-in-olivine barometry and phase stability limits suggest that the xenoliths were sourced along a depth gradient in the 45-75 km range.
+This corresponds to regional geothermal gradients ranging from 70-90 mW/m2, broadly in agreement with regional heat flow measurements.

-Forward modeling of thermal evolution is used to construct a range of scenarios for the age of the underplated Farallon slab and structure of the margin.
-Scenarios ranging from a young "stalled slab" to the rollback imbrication of Farallon lithosphere in the Cretaceous to Paleocene imply relatively cool modern geotherms approaching steady-state heat flow.
-These scenarios generally predict colder conditions at depth than are recorded by the xenoliths or surface heat-flow data implying that the xenoliths are sourced from the bottom of their stability field, and that fluid migration following the plate boundary may be an important process for increasing local heat transfer rates.
+The samples show variable depletion, with residual harzburgites at deeper depths.
+All samples show pronounced trace element re-enrichment.

+Given these constraints from xenolith thermobarometry, forward modeling of thermal evolution is used to construct a range of potential thermal structures corresponding to likely tectonic scenarios for the evolution of the mantle lithosphere beneath coastal California.
+Both a translating relict slab associated with the Monterey Plate and Cretaceous rollback imbrication of the Farallon plate predict reasonable geotherms corresponding to xenolith and geophysical constraints.
+However, the Cretaceous relict slab aligns better with crustal geological constraints.
+The preferred tectonic scenario for construction of the coastal California mantle lithosphere is thus subduction during the late Cretaceous, underplating during rollback extension, and cooling at depth over the Paleogene.
+During the Neogene, a deep slab window at ~80 km depth warmed the mantle lithosphere from the base.

+This scenario can explain the temperature and depth distribution of the Crystal Knob xenoliths, as well as the paired depletion and re-enrichment signatures recorded by most of the sample set.
+This work shows that the mantle lithosphere beneath the Coast Ranges was constructed in a similar fashion to the mantle lithosphere beneath the Mojave Province.
+Its position near the continental margin subjected it to major thermal pulses related to the cessation of subduction in the Neogene.